People have traditionally used 100% cranberry juice to help clear general UTI infections and speed up the recovery time.

 However, some people have found that drinking cranberry juice is an effective way to alleviate pain and discomfort and to help prevent UTIs.

 Both red and white cranberry juice supposedly contain compounds that may stop E.coli cells from adhering to cells in the urinary tract.
-They also contain antioxidants, including polyphenols, which are known for reducing bacteria and inflammation.
+They also contain antioxidants, including polyphenols, which are known for reducing inflammation.

 There is no set guideline on how much cranberry juice to drink to ease or prevent UTI symptoms.
 That said, a common recommendation is approximately 400 millilitres of cranberry juice drink (containing at least 25 percent cranberry juice) per day.